Carburator11/redux-app/README.md

 This repo is my sandbox for React/Redux!

-Config (Node, Webpack, BAbel) is based on: https://github.com/samuxyz/instastack
+Config (Node, Webpack, Babel) is based on: https://github.com/samuxyz/instastack

 Deployed on: https://redux-carb11.herokuapp.com/